 The validity of an assessment lasts at most two years and may expire earlier if the assessed vendor processes change.
-Audits are always to be conducted against the current NESAS Release.
+Audits are always to be conducted against the current version of FS.15 [5] and FS.16 [6].

-NESAS is a living scheme, so it is to be expected that security requirements will be added or changed.
+NESAS is a living scheme, so it is to be expected that security requirements will be added or changed and as a result, a new version of FS.16 [6] is published.
 These significant changes could impact an Equipment Vendor that has already completed an Audit against the previous version of the security requirements insofar, as its Audit Report and related material will reference an out-of-date version of the security requirements.
 In order to allow the Equipment Vendor to maintain and demonstrate compliance to the current security requirements, it may be possible for it to undertake an Audit that is focussed only on the changes included in the security requirements update, rather than having to undergo a full Audit.
 Such a focussed Audit is called an Interim Audit and it allows the Equipment Vendor to keep its compliance to NESAS security requirements current, where the vendor's process have not changed substantially, until the next full Audit of its Development and Product Lifecycle processes falls due.
 Further details about Interim Audits can be found in FS.15 [5].

-- FS.15 [5] defines the Vendor Development and Product Lifecycle Process assessment methodology, which describes the process of performing the internal assessment and independent Audit. - FS.16 [6] defines the Vendor Development and Product Lifecycle process security requirements that are to be met by the Equipment Vendor and to be assessed by the Audit Team.
+FS.15 [5] defines the Vendor Development and Product Lifecycle Process assessment methodology, which describes the process of performing the internal assessment and independent Audit.

+FS.16 [6] defines the Vendor Development and Product Lifecycle process security requirements that are to be met by the Equipment Vendor and to be assessed by the Audit Team.